Department of Computer Science and Engineering

 I have published actively in many computer science and bioinformatics/computational biology journals and conferences.
 For a complete list of my publications and other info, please see my CV or short biography.
 Please feel free to send me an email if you would like to receive an up-to-date version of any of the papers (electronically or in hardcopy).
 You will be guaranteed to receive a prompt response (unless I am on the road).

-I am presently serving on the editorial boards of Journal of Combinatorial Optimization (JCO) , Journal of Bioinformatics and Computational Biology (JBCB) , BMC Bioinformatics, Algorithmica, and Journal of Computer and System Sciences (JCSS), and program committees of RECOMB-Seq'2013, MFCS'2013, and RECOMB'2014,
+I am presently serving on the editorial boards of Journal of Combinatorial Optimization (JCO) , Journal of Bioinformatics and Computational Biology (JBCB) , BMC Bioinformatics, Algorithmica, and Journal of Computer and System Sciences (JCSS), and program committee of RECOMB'2015,

 We study discrete objects such as strings, trees, graphs, etc., and have a special interest in the design of efficient approximation algorithms with good performance bounds.
 Our recent work includes approximation algorithms for shortest common superstrings and directed Steiner trees.
 We are also working on an average-case analysis technique based on the incompressibility method, which involves the theory of Kolmogorov complexity.
 Our recent results incldue average-case analyses of algorithms for a wide range of problems including sorting, majority, matrix multiplication, random walk, communication complexity, and problems in geometry.

 Our result on the average size of Heilbronn's triangles has been featured/reported in popular science magazines and newspapers: